-Unutilized tax losses include those from the consolidated tax group which Black Mountain Energy is the head.
+Unutilized tax losses have no expiry date and include those from the consolidated tax group which Black Mountain Energy is the head.
 These losses were acquired as part of the acquisition of Black Mountain Exploration Australia (see note 21) and for which the company has placed no value given there is not yet an expectation of future taxable income for which to utilise these losses.